-The aim of this paper is to give a construction of versal deformation for algebras over a quadratic operad.
-Our approach gives a unified treatment for algebras over quadratic operads like {\bf Com, Ass, Lie, Leib, Zinb, Dend, Dias}, see \cite{loday}.
-The structure of the paper is as follows.
-In Section\,2 we review the necessary definitions of operads, algebras over an operad and cohomology of an algebra over an operad (operadic cohomology) with coefficients in itself.
+The paper is organized as follows: In Section\,2 we briefly review the basic definitions and results involving algebras over a quadratic operad and the associated deformation complex necessary for our purpose and fix notations which we follow throughtout the text.
 In Section\,3 we develop deformation theory of algebras over an operad with local commutative algebra base.
 In Section\,4 we study infinitesimal deformations and their properties.
-In Section\,5 we develop - using cohomology - the necessary obstruction theory for extending a deformation with a given base to a larger base.
-We prove that obstructions are $2$-cocycles, and that a given deformation can be extended iff the obstruction cocycles vanish.
-In Section\,6 we introduce the notion of formal deformation over a complete local algebra base and define the notion of versal deformation.
-We also give a construction of versal deformation of an algebra over a quadratic algebra.
+Given a deformation $\lambda$ of a $\cP$-algebra $A$, with a finite dimensional base $\mathcal R$ and a local abelian extension $0\rightarrow M\rightarrow \mathcal R'\rightarrow \mathcal R\rightarrow 0$ of $\mathcal R$ by an $\mathcal R$-module $M$, $\mbox{dim}_{\mathcal R}M< \infty$, we address in Section\,5, the question of extending $\lambda$ to a deformation of $A$ with base $\mathcal R'$.
+It turns out that in general this extension is not always possible.
+The associated obstruction can be interpreted as a $2$-cochain in the deformation complex associated to $A$.
+We prove that obstructions are $2$-cocycles, and that vanishing of the associated cohomology class is a necessary and sufficient condition for extending a given deformation to a deformation over a larger base.
+The results of Section\,5 are crucial in order to construct a versal deformation of an algebra over a quadratic operad which is the content of the next section.
+In Section\,6 we introduce the notion of formal deformation of algebras over a quadratic operad with a complete local algebra base and define the notion of versal deformation.
+Finally we give a construction of a versal deformation of an algebra over a quadratic operad, using the results developed in Sections\,4 and 5.
 5em